Ziang-Lu/Database-Learning-Notes/5-Redis/Redis.md

   hdel key sex  # Delete the field "name" in the hash map at "key"

   # (4) Value operated as number
-  hincr key age 10  # Increment the value of the field "age" in the hash map at "key" by 10 hincrfloat key age 2.5  # ... by 2.5
+  hincrby key age 10  # Increment the value of the field "age" in the hash map at "key" by 10 hincrfloat key age 2.5  # ... by 2.5
   ```